shubham13p/Paperjs_game/README.md

 # Paperjs_game
 Animation and sound when you press alphabet from keyboard.
-Just go the the [link](https://playwith-keyboard.herokuapp.com/circle.html) and play
+Just go to the [link](https://playwith-keyboard.herokuapp.com/circle.html) and play

 ## Authors
 * Shubham Patel